 The Client is too small to qualify for the R&D Tax Credit

-Technical based firms may qualify even if well below the typical million dollar payroll threshold.
-The reason for this can be found int he main that the credit is calculated.
-The credit is not based on total annual payroll, it's based on total annual payroll multiplied by what percentage of that payroll is a qualified activity for the credit based on the IRS definition of Qualified Activities (again outlined within the app).
+Technical-based firms may qualify even if well below the typical million-dollar payroll threshold.
+The reason for this can be found in the main that the credit is calculated.
+The credit is not based on the total annual payroll; it's based on the total annual payroll multiplied by what percentage of that payroll is a qualified activity for the credit based on the IRS definition of Qualified Activities (again outlined within the app).

 This means that a $400K payroll for a technically based company could yield a higher tax credit (and therefore fee and commission) than a $2.4M annual payroll of a general manufacturer.
 If you want to see if your firm can claim this credit, contact us for a free evaluation.